Jessicavazm/JessicaVaz_T2A1-B/README.md

 - <b>Binary search</b>:

-    - <b>Description</b>: It compares the element in the middle of the sorted array to a target element, if the target value matches the element, it returns the element's index otherwise if target number is smaller than element, it discards the upper side and the search continues in the lower side, if the target value is bigger, the search continues in the upper half.
-This process narrows down the search by half every time it gets performed until the target value is found.
+    - <b>Description</b>: It compares the element in the middle of the sorted array to the target value.
+If the target matches the element, it returns the index of that element.
+If the target is smaller than the element, the algorithm discards the upper half and continues the search in the lower half.
+Conversely, if the target is larger, the search continues in the upper half.
+This process repeatedly narrows down the search range by half until the target value is found.

     - <b>Performance</b>: Efficient for sorted arrays and large lists.
 This algorithm can't be used in unordered lists.

     - <b>Complexity</b>: Worse case scenario: O(log n)

-- Linear search:
+- <b>Linear search</b>:
-    - <b>Description</b>: Checks each element sequentially to find the specific value, if no element is found, the algorithm describes element is not present.
+    - <b>Description</b>: Checks each element sequentially to find the specific value, if no element is found, the algorithm concludes that element is not present.

     - <b>Performance</b>: Easy to implement, and efficient for small and unordered lists.